-He inherits the shop from his great-aunt, and immediately discovers that it has no customers because for reasons known only to her his great-aunt is located in a forest, with no other buildings or people around.
+- He inherits the shop from his great-aunt, and immediately discovers that it has no customers because for reasons known only to his great-aunt it's located in a forest, with no other buildings or people around.

 Sniff: Don't you think it's a good site for a shop?
 After all, it has no competition!